Retirement Accounts and Special Needs Trusts

 By Evan J. Krame

 At the end of 2019, the law governing retirement account distributions changed significantly.
-Until the passage of the SECURE Act in December, 2019 beneficiaries might qualify to stretch out an inherited IRA account over their lifetimes.
+Until the passage of the SECURE Act, beneficiaries might qualify to stretch out an inherited IRA account over their lifetimes.
 Now, most designated beneficiaries have no more than ten (10) years to receive their IRA distributions.
 While the stretch has snapped back, disabled beneficiaries can still benefit from the extended lifetime payout.

 Only when the disabled beneficiary dies will the alternate beneficiaries receive anything from the trust and then the distributions will pass under the 10-year rule unless the alternate beneficiaries are also eligible designated beneficiaries.